Mei Quong Tart: Public life

-An active philanthropist, he often provided dinners, gifts and entertainment at his own expense for recipients ranging from the Benevolent Society home at Liverpool to the newsboys of Ashfield, Summer Hill, Croydon and Burwood.
+An active philanthropist, he often provided dinners, gifts and entertainment at his own expense for recipients ranging from the Benevolent Society home at Liverpool, other leading Chinese-born merchants, including Yet Soo War Way Lee of Adelaide, to the newsboys of Ashfield, Summer Hill, Croydon and Burwood.
 From 1885 to 1888, he provided a series of dinners for the inmates of destitute asylums.
 He also had progressive ideas about Sydney social politics.
 His tea rooms were the site of the first meetings of Sydney's suffragettes, and he devised new and improved employment policies for staff, such as paid sick leave.

-He was a spokesman for the Chinese community, often advocating for the rights of Chinese-Australians and working as an interpreter.
+He was a spokesman for the Chinese community, often advocating for the rights of Chinese Australians and working as an interpreter.
 He was one of the founders of the first Chinese merchants association in Sydney, titled the Lin Yik Tong.
 In 1888, he co-signed a petition to Zhang Zhidong requesting that the Chinese government set up a consulate in Australia.
 In 1889, he sent a petition in his own name requesting the same, and also that the Chinese government raise the issue of maltreatment of Chinese residents in Australia with the British government.

-He campaigned against the opium trade, and in 1883 went on an investigation to the Chinese camps in Southern New South Wales.
+He campaigned against the opium trade, and in 1883 went on an investigation into the Chinese camps in Southern New South Wales.
 The report revealed widespread opium addiction, and on 24 April 1884, Quong Tart presented a petition to the colonial secretary requesting the ban of opium imports.
-In June that year Quong Tart also tried to win support for a ban of opium in Melbourne and Ballarat, Victoria.
-In 1887, he presented a second petition to parliament, and produced a pamphlet titled A Plea for the Abolition of the Importation of Opium.
+In June of that year, Quong Tart also tried to win support for a ban on opium in Melbourne and Ballarat, Victoria.
+In 1887, he presented a second petition to parliament and produced a pamphlet titled A Plea for the Abolition of the Importation of Opium.

 He was also part of the NSW Royal Commission on Alleged Chinese Gambling and Immorality and Charges of Bribery Against Members of the Police Force from 1891 to 1892.